BSc (Hons) Music Technology with Optional Sandwich Placement/ Study Abroad

 Sound Bytes 2

 This module introduces you to the principles of digital music networking and distribution, in the contexts of both creation and delivery of sound or music; standalone or alongside other media.
 The emergent areas of Internet radio, IPTV, online collaboration, file sharing, networked audio, remote control and applications are explored from both technical and commercial perspectives.
-Building on relevant first year studies, encoding standards are analysed and utilised in the creation of music distribution channels.
 Technical material is supplemented with investigation into the the legal, procedural and logistical requirements of digital distribution, as to is appropriate preparation of content.

 Professional & Industrial Context 2